a2roger/backup/w4_data/readme.md

 To load a csv file, we use the `loadTable()` function.
 Just like the `loadStrings()` function, this function can take in either a local filename or a URL pointing to a remote file (see the next sketch, `temperature`, for an example of using a remote file). `loadTable()` returns a `Table` object, a class built into Processing.

-The `Table` ([reference](https://processing.org/reference/Table.html), [javadoc](http://processing.github.io/processing-javadocs/core/processing/data/Table.html)) class has various methods to read and manipulate the table.
+The `Table` class ([reference](https://processing.org/reference/Table.html), [javadoc](http://processing.github.io/processing-javadocs/core/processing/data/Table.html)) has various methods to read and manipulate the table.
 For example, `.getRowCount()` and `.getColumnCount()` can be used to figure out the size of the table.
 Table columns can be indexed either using their number (int) or their title (string).
 To get all the column titles, use the `.getColumnTitles()` method.

-In this sketch, we iterate through the table.
-In each iteration, we obtain each row using `table.getRow(i)` where `i` is the row number.
+In this sketch, we iterate through the rows of the table.
+In each iteration, we obtain the row using `table.getRow(i)` where `i` is the row number.
 Each table row is represented using the `TableRow` class.
 We use the `TableRow.getString()` method to get the place name as a string for each row. `TableRow` has other typed methods like `.getInt()` and `.getFloat()` to extract different types out from table cells.

 #### Sketch: **`temperature`**